 A third responsibility of middle management is to monitor and manage the performance of the subunits and individual managers who report to them.
 Finally, middle managers are also responsible for implementing the changes or strategies generated by top managers.
 Why?
 Because they're closer to the managers and employees who work on a daily basis with suppliers to effectively and efficiently deliver the company's product or service.
 In short, they're closer to the people who can best solve problems and implement solutions.
 How important are middle managers to company performance?
-A study of nearly 400 video game companies conducted at the University of Pennsylvania's Wharton School of Business found that middle managers' effectiveness accounted for 22 percent of the differences in performance across companies.
-In fact, middle managers were three times as important as the video game designers who develop game characters and story lines.
-Professor Ethan Mollick, who conducted the study, said that middle managers are the key to "making sure the people at the bottom and the top [of the organization] are getting what they need."
-33
+A study of nearly 400 video-game companies conducted at the University of Pennsylvania's Wharton School of Business found that middle managers' effectiveness accounted for 22 percent of the differences in performance across companies.
+In fact, middle managers were three times as important as the video-game designers who develop game characters and storylines.
+Professor Ethan Mollick, who conducted the study, said that middle managers are the key to "making sure the people at the bottom and the top [of the organization] are getting what they need."32 As for Treehouse Island, revenue is up, the number of instructional videos has increased, and response times to student questions have been cut in half.
+According to teacher Craig Dennis, things are "light years better" with middle managers in place.33 responsible for producing a company's goods and services.
+Thus, first-line managers are the only managers who don't supervise other managers.
+The responsibilities of first-line managers include monitoring, teaching, and short-term planning.